apc-io/apc-firefox-os/building-guide.md

 **Notes**:
 > * We use GitHub ssh access method, so please make sure to setup your ssh key first.
-> * The guide for setting up your ssh key can be found here: https://help.github.com/articles/generating-ssh-keys
+> * The guide to setting up your ssh key can be found here: https://help.github.com/articles/generating-ssh-keys

 To clone the repository, use git: